How Cancer Starts Video

 Breast cancer < 5cells /7.5ml, Prostate cancer < 20cells/ml, Sarcoma <15cells/6.5ml, Colon cancer <5cells/ml, Lung cancer <10cell/ml.
 All cancer types other than those listed above should be <5 cells/ml.

 These numbers are the upper limits for these type cancers.
 Meaning, the lower the number the less likely they will have a metastases or recurrence.
 The only normal number is zero (0) cells found.
-And after starting therapy you want to see the numbers decrease and the positive and phenotypes start going negative as well.
+And after starting therapy you want to see the numbers decrease and the genetic phenotypes start turning beneficial as well.

-RGCC has performed over 1800 tests since 4/2004.
-From a purely clinical aspect I explain our goals to the patient as follows: my first goal is to get the CSC count below 5 cells/unit and the next goal is to get the numbers below 3 cells/unit.
-I also let the patient know that the cell count may have been higher than the above limits at some time before we did the test.
+From a purely clinical aspect, our first goal is to get the CTC count below 5 cells/unit and the next goal is to get the numbers below 2 cells/unit.

 Advanced testing and treatments from RGCC

 These therapies are very specific and made personally for each patient.
 This is truly personalized care at its finest, scientifically based and requires many steps to get the product made correctly, then get this to your health care provider as quickly as possible and on time.